paribytes/TeloQuest/README.md

 * IV.)
 Reference Genome FASTA (GRCh38.d1.vd1.fa) and FASTA index files (GRCh38.d1.vd1.fa.fai) were obtained from [NCI's website](https://gdc.cancer.gov/about-data/gdc-data-processing/gdc-reference-files).
 * v.)
 More information on BAM slicing using GDC Data Portal is available [here](https://docs.gdc.cancer.gov/Data_Portal/Users_Guide/BAMslicing/).

-## Gene symbols, names and genomic coordinates of the 15 telomere related genes for which variants have been captured from the paper by Burren et al. (2024).
+## Gene symbols, names, and genomic coordinates of the 15 telomere-related genes for which variants have been captured from the paper by Burren et al. (2024).

 No.	Gene Symbol	- Gene Full Name - Genomic coordinates
 1. DCLRE1B -	DNA cross-link repair 1B	- chr1:113905326-113914086